 NOTE: The year 2014 is the first reporting period in which the risk-adjusted percentage of enrollees without any falls requiring medical intervention was reported.
-In 2010, the percentage of enrollees without any falls was reported; in 2012, the risk-adjusted percentage of enrollees without any falls and the risk-adjusted percentage of enrollees without falls not requiring medical intervention was reported.
+In 2010, the percentage of enrollees without any falls was reported; in 2012, the risk-adjusted percentage of enrollees without any falls was reported; in 2013, the risk-adjusted percentage of enrollees without any falls and the risk-adjusted percentage of enrollees without falls not requiring medical intervention was reported.
 We did not analyze the data reported prior to 2014 because the definition changed in 2014, and data were not available for January 1, 2018.